cynthiatreger/phsm-traffic-inspection/README.md

 In all of the above scenarios, Payment HSM is a VNet-injected service in a delegated subnet: `hsmSubnet` and `managementHsmSubnet` must be delegated to `Microsoft.HardwareSecurityModules/dedicatedHSMs` service.

-## Azure Payment HSM - Networking limitation
+## Azure Payment HSM - Networking limitations

 Payment HSM comes with some policy [restrictions](https://learn.microsoft.com/en-us/azure/payment-hsm/solution-design#constraints) on these subnets: **Network Security Groups (NSGs) and User-Defined Routes (UDRs) are currently not supported**.